AmenAnthem/speedrun-notes-reloaded/others/marathon-notes.md

 ## Cheb
 - The final level.
 It requires one to gather multiple bombs and place them in 5 of Cheb's orifices.
 - However, the bombs have a tendency to disappear out of the blue.
-- Gathering the bombs is of course route-optimized, but a redundant one is usually included as a backup strat.
+- Gathering the bombs is of course route-optimized, but a redundant one is usually included as a backup.
 - By the way, we are in space now and shrunken, good stuff.
 - The level is finished upon entering the space ship.